Ovation Breadwinner

 Regardless of the model, the guitar was one of the first to come equipped with an active FET preamp on board.
 The active electronics allowed guitarists to get a very wide range of sounds out of the guitar.
 In fact, Ovation published a guide to sounds where it listed various sounds related to bands and the settings to use to achieve those sounds with the guitar's electronics.

+David Cassidy played an Ovation Breadwinner on The Partridge Family TV show in the early 70’s.
 Peter Tosh of The Wailers used a Breadwinner during the band's 1973 "Burnin'" Tour, and can be seen/heard with it in the 1973 "Capitol Sessions" video, as well as on the album "Talkin Blues".
 Björn Ulvaeus of ABBA used a white version of the Breadwinner on their 1977 tour through Europe and Australia.
 Colin Newman of the band Wire also uses a white Breadwinner, particularly in the early days of Wire.
 Marc Bolan of glam rock group T.Rex can be seen playing a tuxedo black Breadwinner on the group's appearance on Top Of The Pops for their "The Groover" single in 1973.
 On the original back cover of the 1980 album Panorama by The Cars, keyboardist Greg Hawkes can be seen holding a black version of the Breadwinner.
 In the early 80's, Robert Smith of The Cure used a black version whilst filling in as guitarist for Siouxsie and the Banshees, he can be seen playing it in the Nocturne live footage.
 Tom Morello of Rage Against the Machine uses a Breadwinner in the song "Ashes in the Fall".
-Dave Gregory of XTC also occasionally played a Breadwinner.The late guitar hero Ace Frehley also played a Breadwinner in the early days of KISS.
+Dave Gregory of XTC also occasionally played a Breadwinner.The late guitar hero Ace Frehley also played a Breadwinner in the early days of Kiss.